 - "A liar, a murderer, and now a smuggler.
 Lovely"— Diana

-A rogue team Steve Trevor gathered in late 1918 to thwart the sinister plans of General Ludendorff and Dr. Poison behind the front lines in Belgium when it became clear the Allies wouldn't do anything against them, and Diana of Themyscira joined them in the hope of confronting Ares.
-They were assisted from London by Etta Candy and financially backed by Sir Patrick Morgan.
+A rogue team Steve Trevor secretely gathered in late 1918 to thwart the sinister plans of General Ludendorff and Dr. Poison behind the front lines in Belgium, when it became clear the Allies wouldn't do anything against them as the Armistice was coming.
+Diana of Themyscira joined them in the hope of confronting Ares the God of War, and they were assisted from London by Etta Candy and financially backed by Sir Patrick Morgan.

 - Badass Crew: They are the most reliable people Steve knows for the mission.